stain/ro-crate-paper/manuscript.md

 With the increasing digitisation of research processes, there has been a significant call for the wider adoption of interoperable sharing of data and its associated metadata.
 For a comprehensive overview and recommendations, in particular for data, we refer to [@doi:10.1016/j.patter.2020.100136], which highlights the wide variety of metadata and documentation that the literature prescribes for enabling data reuse.

 Here we focus on approaches for bundling research artefacts along with their metadata.
-This notion has a long history behind it [@doi:10.1190/1.1822162], but recent approaches have followed three main strands: 1) publishing to centralised repositories; 2) packaging approaches similar to RO-Crate; and 3) bundling the computational workflow around a scientific experiment.
+This notion of publishing compound objects for scholarly communication has a long history behind it [@doi:10.1190/1.1822162] [@vandesompel_2007], but recent approaches have followed three main strands: 1) publishing to centralised repositories; 2) packaging approaches similar to RO-Crate; and 3) bundling the computational workflow around a scientific experiment.